Skip to content

 2. If no approval rule is required for that batch, it can move directly to Ready To Pay.

-This means finance users should always check the batch status after submitting.
+This means payment team users should always check the batch status after submitting.

 For approval actions and approval review behavior, see Approval Guide.